1javid/1javid/README.md

 Hello all!
 I'm Javid Alakbarli.

-I'm a Software Developer, mainly specializing on backend development.
+I'm a Software Developer, mainly specializing in backend development.

 My main expertise is in Java.